1120 SW Fifth Avenue, Portland, OR 97204

-At the second Community Gathering on February 12, 2020, we shared the above three design concepts and asked for the community's input.
-At our final Community Gathering event in May 2020, we will share a draft of the final design for feedback.
-More details to come soon!
+At the second Community Gathering on February 12, 2020, we shared three design concepts and asked for the community's input.
+At our final outreach event in July 2020, we will share the final design for feedback

 Thanks to funding from System Development Charges, Parklane Park will be expanded from 5 acres to 25 acres.
 The currently developed 5-acre portion of Parklane Park includes an accessible play area, a basketball court, a Portland Loo, and a softball field.
 The new funding will allow for ADA improvements to the entire park, plus park improvements for the site's undeveloped 20 acres on the northern side.
 Funding is sufficient for completion of nearly all elements identified in the 2009 Master Plan (except for the aquatic center).